-- Keycloak now checks the password expiry during the sign-in and presents a password change dialog if the password has expired. - The app now offers a setting to deny the sign-in for unverified, self registered user accounts.
-For more information, see use cases (page 35).
+- This release of the Keycloak app includes extensions for - 1.
+Univention LDAP mapper - 2.
+Univention Password reset - 3.
+Univention Self service - Keycloak now checks the password expiry during the sign-in and presents a password change dialog if the password has expired. - The app now offers a setting to deny the sign-in for unverified, self registered user accounts.
+For more information, see use cases (page 45).